Melissa Cardinal Classic

 Email Chain: kmartin08@gmail.com

 In debate, I value true debating.
-I look for clash and actual consideration of competitor's arguments, not just person after person reading their pre-written, un-customized speeches.
+I look for clash and actual consideration of competitor's arguments, not just person after person reading their pre-written, un-customized cards or speeches.
 I also value communication.
 If you talk too speedily and I cannot hear distinct words, those arguments will not be accounted for in my judging.
 This is not to be mean, but if I can't understand you, I can't really judge you.
 Finally, you will be polite and respectful.
 Yes, I want clash, but nothing personal.
 Debate your opponent's points, not their personality or appearance or whatever else.
 Honestly, that would just make me more sympathetic to them, so don't do it.
 And PLEASE, no lingo.
 Say real people words.
 I do not care enough to learn every swanky fancy term for something you could just call by name, so if you use debater's slang around me, I just plain won't know what you mean, and that's not good communication.

 IEs are a little different.
 Of course you will not be clashing, so those parts don't apply.
 Still, I expect you to speak clearly, and I expect to not. be. yelled. at.
 I don't mean I don't want to be lectured, because extemp speeches and oratories are literally lectures, but do not raise your voice at me.
 Get passionate, vary your tone, all that good stuff, but don't literally yell.
 It's kind of the same principle, if I can't hear you well and you're just being mean, I'm gonna have a harder time giving you first place.